ModelEarth/products/README.md

-TO CONTRIBUTE: [Fork and run two repos](/localsite/start/steps) (localsite and profile) in a webroot on your computer.
+TO CONTRIBUTE: [Fork](https://github.com/ModelEarth/MaterialScience) and run [MaterialScience](/MaterialScience) as a webroot on your computer.
 Add your first name after the project you are working on below, send a PR and email Loren to pull.

 US/GA/GA.yaml was too big: 97.3 MB